 Though we entered this adventure on the same page, it could have gone very badly.
 At the very least, it wouldn’t be surprising if our relationship was temporarily strained.
 That’s natural during stress and change.

-Instead, we’ve grown even more connected and clear on our mutual goals.
+Instead, we’ve grown even more connected and clear on our financial goals.
 The intentional discussions about space and stuff increased our understanding of our individual and mutual needs.

 The challenging choices were all made together with open discussions.